Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Related Work

-Compared to CLIP-style backbones, MLLMs~\cite{bai2025qwen3,zhu2025internvl3,li2024llavaone} natively support interleaved text and image inputs and exhibit stronger multimodal understanding and instruction following capabilities.
-Benefiting from the rapid progress of MLLMs, multimodal embedding paradigms based on MLLMs have quickly emerged.
-E5-V~\cite{E5V} trains the language component of MLLMs in a text to text fashion, enabling zero shot multimodal retrieval.
-However, due to the lack of training on large scale multimodal contrastive data, its ability to handle complex multimodal retrieval tasks remains limited.
-VLM2Vec~\cite{VLM2Vec} introduces MMEB, the first comprehensive multi-task multimodal embedding training and evaluation benchmark.
-VLM2Vec brings MLLMs into a contrastive learning framework, leveraging their instruction-following and multimodal reasoning capabilities.
-By training on the MMEB training set, it achieves strong multi-task generalization across a wide range of retrieval tasks.
-To further improve discriminative capability, subsequent work systematically conducted extensive optimizations, including improving data scale and quality~\cite{zhang2024gme,zhou2025megapairs,jian2025rzenembed,li2026qwen3}, amplifying gradients on hard negatives~\cite{lan2025llave,xue2025improve,jian2025rzenembed}, refining hard negative mining strategies~\cite{mm_embed,gu2025break,thirukovalluru2025breaking,jian2025rzenembed,li2026qwen3}, distilling expert knowledge~\cite{gu2025break,gu2026aaai}, adopting multi-stage progressive training~\cite{LamRA,gu2025break,jian2025rzenembed,li2026qwen3}, introducing thinking and reinforcement learning~\cite{zhu2025retrv,lan2025ume,cui2025think}, and coordinating with reranker during inference~\cite{LamRA,gu2026aaai,li2026qwen3}.
-With these community efforts, the discriminative power of MLLM based multimodal embedding models has been significantly improved.
-However, because these models directly adopt the general-purpose MLLMs architecture, the issues of high inference cost~\cite{zhang2025llava,yang2025topv,dhouib2025pact} caused by visual token redundancy have not yet received attention or solutions.
+{\textbf{MLLM-based Multimodal Embedding. }}Benefiting from the rapid progress of MLLMs~\cite{bai2025qwen3,zhu2025internvl3,li2024llavaone}, which natively support interleaved text-image inputs and strong multimodal understanding, MLLM-based multimodal embedding paradigms have rapidly emerged~\cite{E5V,VLM2Vec}.
+To improve discriminative capability, a large number of studies have systematically conducted extensive optimizations, including improving data scale and quality~\cite{zhang2024gme,zhou2025megapairs,jian2025rzenembed,li2026qwen3}, amplifying gradients on hard negatives~\cite{lan2025llave,xue2025improve,jian2025rzenembed}, refining hard negative mining strategies~\cite{mm_embed,gu2025break,thirukovalluru2025breaking,jian2025rzenembed,li2026qwen3}, distilling expert knowledge~\cite{gu2025break,gu2026aaai}, adopting multi-stage progressive training~\cite{LamRA,gu2025break,jian2025rzenembed,li2026qwen3}, introducing thinking and reinforcement learning~\cite{zhu2025retrv,lan2025ume,cui2025think}, and coordinating with reranker during inference~\cite{LamRA,gu2026aaai,li2026qwen3}.
+With these community efforts, the discriminative power of MLLM-based multimodal embedding models has been significantly improved.
+However, because these models directly adopt the general-purpose MLLM architecture, the issue of high inference cost~\cite{zhang2025llava,yang2025topv,dhouib2025pact} caused by visual token redundancy has not yet received attention or solutions.